rohanmahen/rohanmahen/README.md

 ## 👋 I'm Rohan Mahendraker

-I work as a full stack engineer making enterprise AI products & in my free-time I make indie projects.
-I'm a self-taught software engineer, former nightlife operator, avid Product Hunter, and hold a BSc. in Accounting & Finance.
+I build enterprise AI products for work and indie projects on my own.
+I'm a self-taught fullstack SWE, used to run nightlife events, avid Product Hunter, and have a BSc. in Accounting & Finance.

 For more info about me and my projects, check out my personal [site](https://www.mahendraker.com/)